Library of the Rijksmuseum in Amsterdam

 Whether about science, music, history, or religion, books and manuscripts have always been precious sources of knowledge and objects of high value - not only for their didactic and historiographical importance but also for their inherent aesthetic qualities as individual works of art.

-In advance of Sotheby's Books and Manuscripts sales - all accessible online for the first time in history - we've brought together some of our favorite museum collections of books and manuscripts across the globe, highlighting the individual works worth looking up on your next visit.
+In advance of Sotheby’s Fine Books and Manuscripts Online sale, we've brought together some of our favorite museum collections of books and manuscripts across the globe, highlighting the individual works worth looking up on your next visit.
 Read on!

 The Diamond Sutra, 868 AD, ink on paper, © British Library